+6.6.1 System

+Development

+Controls

-6.6.1 System CAs and RAs shall maintain the following documentation: Development ▶ Installation Qualification plans, procedures/scripts/data, Controls Acceptance criteria, and results; and Operational Qualification plans, procedures/scripts/data, Acceptance criteria, certifications, and test results.
-The following specific requirements shall be met as part of the system development process: CAs and RAs shall use software, whether off-the-shelf or custom-built, that has been designed and developed under a formal, documented development methodology; Hardware and software procured shall be purchased in a fashion to reduce the likelihood that any particular component was tampered with (e.g., by ensuring the equipment was randomly selected at time of purchase); Hardware and software that is developed specifically for the CA or RA shall be developed in a controlled environment, and the development process shall be defined and documented.
+CAs and RAs shall maintain the following documentation:

+- ➤ Installation Qualification plans, procedures/scripts/data, Acceptance criteria, and results; and - ➤ Operational Qualification plans, procedures/scripts/data, Acceptance criteria, certifications, and test results.

+The following specific requirements shall be met as part of the system development process:

+- ➤ CAs and RAs shall use software, whether off-the-shelf or custom-built, that has been designed and developed under a formal, documented development methodology; - ➤ Hardware and software procured shall be purchased in a fashion to reduce the likelihood that any particular component was tampered with (e.g., by ensuring the equipment was randomly selected at time of purchase); - ➤ Hardware and software that is developed specifically for the CA or RA shall be developed in a controlled environment, and the development process shall be defined and documented.
 The CA or RA shall demonstrate that security requirements were achieved through a combination of software verification & validation, structured development approach, and controlled development environment.
-This requirement does not apply to off-the-shelf hardware or software; \succ Where open source software has been utilized, the CA or RAshall demonstrate that security requirements were achieved

-- RAshall demonstrate that security requirements were achieved through software verification & validation and structured development/life-cycle management; All hardware and software shall be shipped or delivered via - All hardware and software shall be shipped or delivered via controlled methods that provide a continuous chain of accountability, from the purchase location to the operations location; - The PKI platform (server hardware, operating system software, and PKI application software) shall be dedicated to performing PKI functions.
+This requirement does not apply to off-the-shelf hardware or software; - ➤ Where open source software has been utilized, the CA or RA shall demonstrate that security requirements were achieved through software verification & validation and structured development/life-cycle management; - ➤ All hardware and software shall be shipped or delivered via controlled methods that provide a continuous chain of accountability, from the purchase location to the operations location: - ➤ The PKI platform (server hardware, operating system software, and PKI application software) shall be dedicated to performing PKI functions.
 There shall be no non-PKI applications installed on the PKI platform.
-Connected or associated hardware Devices, network connections, or component software that are not part of the PKI platform are exempt from this requirement; - Proper care shall be taken to prevent malicious software from being loaded.
-Applications required to perform the PKI operation shall be obtained from sources authorized by local policy; and - Hardware and software updates shall be purchased or developed in the same manner as original equipment, and be installed by trusted and trained personnel in a defined manner.
+Connected or associated hardware

+- Devices, network connections, or component software that are not part of the PKI platform are exempt from this requirement; - ➤ Proper care shall be taken to prevent malicious software from being loaded.
+Applications required to perform the PKI operation shall be obtained from sources authorized by local policy; and - ➤ Hardware and software updates shall be purchased or developed in the same manner as original equipment, and be installed by trusted and trained personnel in a defined manner.